ali1dc/zookeeper/blog.md

 4. Stateless Zookeeper

 ## What is stateless Zookeeper
-Stateless Zookeeper is the configuration and deployment of the Zookeeper cluster, that if a node got terminated, replaced node get the same node configuration and not loose any data.
+Stateless Zookeeper is the configuration and deployment of the Zookeeper cluster, that if a node got terminated, the replaced node get the same node configuration and not lose any data.
-In this section, I will tell you step by step how you can have a stateless Zookeeper cluster in Amazon Web Services, but lets have some assumptions:
+In this section, I will tell you the step by step how you can have a stateless Zookeeper cluster in Amazon Web Services, but let's have some assumptions:
 1. We are hosting 3 node Zookeeper on `us-east-1` and each node in one Available Zone (AZ); `us-east-1a`, `us-east-1b` and `us-east-1c`.
 2. We are installing Zookeeper on EC2 instances. (each node on an EC2 instance)
 3. We are using Auto Scaling Group - ASG.
-4. We have an AMI images with installed Zookeeper on it.
+4. We have an AMI image with Zookeeper on it.
 (We are using [Chef](https://www.chef.io/) to bake Zookeeper and all other tools for running it)

 ### Step 1: Leveraging ENI
-We need to create environment with static internal IP address, means if a node got replaced, the new one get the same IP address.
-With Elastic Network Interface - ENI, we can handle ENI attachment in a fairly simple method.
+We need to create an environment with the static internal IP addresses for the nodes, means if a node got replaced, the new one get the same IP address.
+With Elastic Network Interface - ENI, we can manage ENI attachment in a fairly uncomplicated manner.

-In ASG lunch configuration, we need to have a script to look for available ENI in the same AZ and attach it.
+In ASG launch configuration, we need to have a script to look for available ENI in the same AZ and attach it.
 Here is the ruby example:
 ```ruby
 @ec2 = Aws::EC2::Client.new(region: region)
 metadata_endpoint = 'http://169.254.169.254/latest/meta-data/'